The Open Food Facts database is available under the Open Database License.

 A JSON API is also available to read the data for a product.
 This API is in particular used in the Open Food Facts mobile app for iPhone and Android.

-We change the API over-time but we are careful to keep backwards compatibility.
+We improve the API over-time but we are careful to keep backwards compatibility.
 Please tell us if you use it, so that we can tell you about potential changes.

 You are very welcome to use the API for production cases, as long as 1 API call = 1 real scan by a user.
 Any attempt to scrape the database using the API will very likely be blocked, as full daily exports are available on this very page.